 On this project, the agency Shigeru Ban Architects states:

-"Since the 3.11 earthquake, we have visited more than 50 evacuation facilities and installed over 1800 units (2mx2m) of our Paper Partition System, to ensure privacy between families.
-During that time, I heard the news that the town of Onagawa was having dif? culty to construct enough temporary housing due to the insuf? cient amount of ? at land.
-Therefore, we decided to propose three-story temporary housing made from shipping containers.
-By stacking these containers in a checkerboard pattern, our system creates bright, open living spaces in between the containers.
-The standard temporary houses issued by the government are poorly made, and there is not enough storage space.
-We installed built-in closets and shelves in all of our houses with the help of volunteers and with the donation fund.
-It will become a breakthrough and precedent to new government standards of evacuation facilities and temporary housing."
+"Since the 3.11 earthquake, we-have visited more than 50 evacuation facilities and installed over 1800 units (2mx2m) of our Paper Partition System assurer to privacy entre families.
+DURING That Time, I Heard the news que la town of Onagawa Was HAVING dif ? culty enough to construct temporary housing due to the insuf? cient Amount of?
+Has land.
+Therefore, we Decided to propose three-story temporary housing made from shipping containers.
+By stacking containers thesis in a checkerboard pattern, our system Creates bright, open living spaces in between the containers.
+The standard temporary houses Issued by the government are Poorly made, and There is not enough storage space.
+We installed built-in closets and shelves in all of our houses with the help of volontaires and with the donation fund .
+It Will Become a breakthrough and precedent to new government standards of evacuation facilities and temporary housing. "

 For more information, visit the website Shigeru Ban Architects.